Atwan-Sha/bunny-colony/README.md

 # bunny-colony

-Program that simulates a colony of bunnies with a zombie infection.
+Program that simulates a colony of bunnies with a zombie infection, with all stats printed in four .txt files.
 The project is a version of the last exercise "Graduation" found here: https://cplusplus.com/forum/articles/12974/

 Still has some minor bugs and the code needs restructuring.